 Our plan is focused on ways of being in community that positively enhance student learning now and into the future, and therefore our measurement tools are largely qualitative, emphasizing teacher and student voice.
 Our School Planning and Parent Advisory Councils have been instrumental in refining our questions and providing appropriate measurement tools along the way.
 Their work in bringing teacher and student voices to the fore is invaluable.

-Goal 1: Students will increase in their ability to learn, and effectively implement, self-awareness and self-management strategies that maximize their learning potential and ability to solve problems peacefully.
+Goal 1: Using the Core Competencies, students will increase their ability to learn, and effectively implement, self-awareness and self-management strategies that maximize their learning potential and ability to solve problems peacefully.